lulzzz/cloud-custodian-pipeline-sample/docs/setup.md

 This script will create

 * Service Principal for PR Builds
+* Service Principal for Release pipeline to deploy policies
 * Service Principal for Cloud Custodian policy execution
 * Key Vault to store secrets
 * Storage account for Custodian logs